 However, that stuff can hold you back as you wait for things to be different than they are.
 That doesn’t mean getting rid of every single thing you aren’t using right now, but it does mean being really realistic and honest with yourself.

-It’s a process of letting go of how you thought things would be and embrace your life as it is now.
+It’s a process of letting go of how you thought things would be and embracing your life as it is now.

 11. You know what it’s like to live without

 My great-grandmother lived through the Great Depression.
 I remember receiving cards from her where she’d cut it in half to make use of the other side.
 After her passing, we realized how many things she kept that most people wouldn’t.